Fed's Raskin: Stronger U.S. economy will help savers

 “For these other types of assets, rates of return depend primarily on the strength of the economy and how fast the economy is growing,” Raskin said.

-The Fed has cut interest rates to near zero.
-It said it will likely hold them there through 2014.
+The Fed has cut interest rates to near zero and said it will likely hold them there through 2014.

 Raskin said such an unprecedented period of low rates is necessary to support an economy that, while improving, is only likely to expand at a gradual pace over the coming months.